Exploring one of the continuing conundrums which has been with us from the beginning of the series.

 And it still would have been taking place on a Saturday.

 By PoA we’d all become accustomed to the reading that Hagrid tends to blurt out information that would be better kept confidential, but we never got the impression that he was a liar.
-And, at that point, if any of his statements were inaccurate, it was transparently due to his own biases.
+And, at that point in the series, if any of his statements were inaccurate, it was transparently due to his own biases.
 What he did know, he clearly knew.

 However, we spent most of the whole first chapter of the first book watching Vernon Dursley have a very strange day at the office, and Minerva McGonagall sitting on the Dursley’s front wall in the form of a cat.